rktjmp/lush.nvim/CREATE.md

-First, clone down a copy of the template from [rktjmp/lush-template](https://github.com/rktjmp/lush-template) while also picking a name for your theme; don't worry, it's easy to change this later.
+First, clone down a copy of the template from [rktjmp/lush-template](https://github.com/rktjmp/lush-template) while also picking a name for your colorscheme; don't worry, it's easy to change this later.

 ```sh
 git clone git@github.com:rktjmp/lush-template.git <your_theme_name>